google/googletest/docs/advanced.md

 To test them, we use the following special techniques:

 *   Both static functions and definitions/declarations in an unnamed namespace are only visible within the same translation unit.
-To test them, you can `#include` the entire `.cc` file being tested in your `*_test.cc` file.
-    (#including `.cc` files is not a good way to reuse code - you should not do this in production code!)

-    However, a better approach is to move the private code into the `foo::internal` namespace, where `foo` is the namespace your project normally uses, and put the private declarations in a `*-internal.h` file.
+To test them, move the private code into the `foo::internal` namespace, where `foo` is the namespace your project normally uses, and put the private declarations in a `*-internal.h` file.
 Your production `.cc` files and your tests are allowed to include this internal header, but your clients are not.
 This way, you can fully test your internal implementation without leaking it to your clients.

+{: .callout .note}
+NOTE: It is also technically *possible* to `#include` the entire `.cc` file being tested in your `*_test.cc` file to test static functions and definitions/declarations in an unnamed namespace.
+However, this technique is **not recommended** by this documentation and it is only presented here for the sake of completeness.

 *   Private class members are only accessible from within the class or by friends.
 To access a class' private members, you can declare your test